History of College football in Timeline

 1906: Vanderbilt Defeats Carlisle

-In 1906, Vanderbilt defeated Carlisle with a score of 4 to 0, resulting from a field goal by Bob Blake.
+In 1906, Vanderbilt defeated Carlisle 4 to 0, with Bob Blake scoring a field goal.

 In 1906, rugby league introduced the play-the-ball rule, which greatly resembled Camp's early scrimmage and center-snap rules.

-In 1906, universities on the West Coast, including California and Stanford, replaced American football with rugby union due to concerns about violence in American football.
-Other schools that followed suit included Nevada, St. Mary's, Santa Clara.
+In 1906, universities on the West Coast, led by California and Stanford, replaced American football with rugby union due to concerns about violence.
+Other schools that also made the switch included Nevada, St. Mary's, Santa Clara, and USC.

-In 1907, Chicago and Illinois played the first game to feature a halftime show with a marching band, which took place in Champaign, Illinois.
+In 1907, Chicago and Illinois played the first game to have a halftime show featuring a marching band in Champaign, Illinois.
 Chicago won the game 42-6.

-In 1909, the Rocky Mountain Athletic Conference (RMAC) was founded with four members: Colorado, Colorado College, Colorado School of Mines, and Colorado Agricultural College.
+In 1909, the Rocky Mountain Athletic Conference was founded, featuring four members: Colorado, Colorado College, Colorado School of Mines, and Colorado Agricultural College.

 1909: Field Goals Lowered to Three Points

-In 1909, the scoring rules in college football changed, lowering the value of field goals to three points.
+In 1909, the scoring rules for college football changed: field goals were lowered to three points.

-In 1910, several rule changes were formally adopted, including requirements for at least seven offensive players to be on the line of scrimmage at the snap, a ban on pushing or pulling, and a prohibition of interlocking interference.
-These changes were aimed at reducing collision injuries.
+In 1910, several important rule changes were formally adopted.
+These included requiring at least seven offensive players on the line of scrimmage at the snap, prohibiting pushing or pulling, and banning interlocking interference to reduce collision injuries.

 In 1910, the University of Denver and the University of Utah joined the Rocky Mountain Athletic Conference (RMAC).